naviserver-project/nssmtpd/README.md

 }
 ```

+Note that the USER:PWD infomation is passed in the "userinfo" part of
+the URL (as defined in RFC 3207).
+To guarantee URL parsing, USER:PWD
+has to be percent-encoded.
+This can be done e.g. with the NaviServer
+command `ns_urlencode -part oauth1 $credentials`.

+**Note:** The username and password (USER:PWD) are included in the
+URL's "userinfo" segment, as defined by RFC 3207.
+To ensure correct
+URL parsing, these credentials must be percent-encoded.
+For example,
+you can use the NaviServer command `ns_urlencode -part oauth1 $credentials`
+to perform this encoding.

 **Security Note:** Be cautious when embedding credentials in
 configuration files.
 To protect sensitive information, restrict file
 permissions for the configuration file, verify user permissions on the